everpub/openscienceprize/proposal.md

 transparency, quality and educational value of published scientific work.

-We believe that research progresses by building on previous research and that having to reinvent the wheel many times over is a waste of resources.
-Einstein's theory of general relativity, together with Schwarzschild's work lead to a theory of black holes, and a few weeks ago LIGO detected gravitational waves caused by two black holes colliding.

 While sharing research data and code are solved problems for a most fields of research, applying this shared code to the shared data requires great technical expertise.
 By not sharing the environment in which the code can be